eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 > Select only one alternative start mod.
 >1.
 [Roleplayers' Alternate Start](https://www.nexusmods.com/starfield/mods/15094) An alternate start mod designed for roleplayers, fully dynamic, with main quest replacement and dialog edits. **Be careful with options you choose e.g. if you choose a Class C spaceship, you won't be able to fly it at the beginning, as you won't have the required licence or perk.**
 >2.
 [SKK - Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) Fast Start New Game bypasses the Argos-Atlantis tutorials starting new and NG+ games from Lodge, Cydonia, Akila, Neon, Den or random location with full character configuration and some loadout choices. **When first starting a game, don't do anything whilst mods are initialising (notifications appearing in the top right of the screen).
 If you use this mod, read the mod page for [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) as the items you need for this mod will need to be acquired within the game for the mod to be useable.
 Go to you inventory, it will say it is not available, exit out of that screen, a message will say the mod setup has completed and you can then continue as normal.
 When you start a new game with this mod, if the ship control menu will pops up, tab to close this and continue.**

-**66.1 ANIMATION - GENERAL**
-1. [Manual Weapon Stance](https://www.nexusmods.com/starfield/mods/13627) Adds a customizable hotkey to raise or lower your weapon at will.
-No more automatic lowering—you’re in full control.
-Works in both first and third person.
-Lightweight, immersive, and highly compatible.
-[Instructions for Xbox Controller layout](https://github.com/eljefe303030/Melius/blob/main/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) *Some users have reported lags related to using this mod, I have not but your experience may vary*

 </details>